 For those seeking Santa Claus, be sure to book your place well in advance!

 Nothing beats travelling through the heart of the North York Moors on a steam train and it's even better when you're joined by Santa and his special helpers.
-Santa Specials run every weekend until 23 December.
-If you're on the Pickering service, there's a chance to meet baby reindeers too and take your #reindeerselfie!
+Santa Specials run every weekend until 22 December.

-Or join them for a special Whitby Winter Excursion (30 December and 1 January) for a winter’s day out with the family, including the dog, and a chance to walk off that Christmas pudding in Whitby.
+They also run special Whitby Winter Excursions (29 December and 1 January), a winter’s day out with the family, including the dog, and a chance to walk off that Christmas pudding in Whitby.
 Tickets must be pre-booked.

 Other great events and exhibitions

-See a flying demonstration of tiny owls by candlelight at one of NCBP Duncombe's Winter Owl Evenings (every Saturday until Christmas, 7-9.45pm), including a 2-course meal and mulled wine.
+See a flying demonstration of tiny owls by candlelight at one of National Centre for Bird of Prey's Winter Owl Evenings (every Saturday until Christmas, 7-9.45pm), including a 2-course meal and mulled wine.
 Pre-booking required.